greganswer/himama_coding_challenge/README.md

   Scenario: Clocked in user clocks in again
     Given I'm already clocked in
     When I try to clock in again
-    Then I should be asked to confirm that I want to log in When I confirm
+    Then I should be asked to confirm that I want to clock in When I confirm
     Then I should see that I'm logged in
     When I go to the Clock Events index page